FLORIDA UNCLAIMED FUNDS

 A tax lien certificate that is redeemed is then re-offered by the Clerk of Court's office at a tax deed sale.
 When this happens, for all intents and purposes, the ownership of the property passes to the highest bidder.

 The amount the winning bid exceeds the back taxes (and other costs) may be, and often is, thousands of dollars in excess of the amount actually owed.
 This excess is called the "overbid" or "overbid proceeds."
 Under Florida law, (F.S.
 197.582), overbid proceeds are to be paid to the previous property owner.

-If you are an heir and receive notice that overbid proceeds are being held for claim by the estate, you will probably need to pursue a probate action in the county where the overbid proceeds are located.
+If you are an heir and receive notice that overbid proceeds are being held for claim by the estate, you will probably need a court order to claim the funds.
+The County will be able to tell you precisely what it is you need to provide them with to claim your overbid funds.
 Once the probate action is completed, the county attorney will review your claim and authorize release of the funds by the Clerk of the Court's office.